Steven314/school-id-crosswalk/crosswalking/README.md

   will be unified as `ATI`.
 (I don't think this actually helps anything.)
 - In IPEDS name `Arizona College of Nursing Tucson` its CEEB counterpart has a typo.
 (This creates one additional exact match.)
-- For some reason the California State University CEEB names has `Apply` on the end of it.
+- For some reason the California State University CEEB names have `Apply` on the end of them.
 That was removed.
+- Texas A&M University's main campus has the city attached in the IPEDS data, but not the CEEB data.
+This causes mismatches with the branch campuses.
+The main campus had `College Station` attached to its CEEB name.
+(This causes most of the Texas A&M matches to be exact instead incorrect fuzzy matches.)

 ### Exclusions